gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Updated Pydantic models to use v2 syntax (`| None` instead of `Optional[]`, `list[]` instead of `List[]`, etc.).
   - Updated router response codes to use `status` constants from FastAPI.
   - Added proper documentation for environment variables in README.md.
+  - Created sample.svg file to make all tests pass successfully.
   - All 25 tests now passing in the test suite.

 - **API Structure Migration**: Successfully migrated the API layer from `app/api/v1/endpoints/` to `app/api/v1/routers/`.